You probably think we have nothing in common with dogs, right? They’re one-third of our size and covered in layers of hair.

 As humans, we cherish dogs and consider them companions.
 A group of researchers wondered, “What do dogs think of us?”

 In an experiment studying the brain, researchers found that just like humans, dogs process words they hear in their left hemisphere, and interpret the words in the right hemisphere.
 Because they have better hearing than we do as humans (they hear frequency at twice the rate of humans), dogs can pick up the tone of the owner.
 They know when the human in sad, happy or disappointed at them.

-When a person praises them, their reward center, the part of the brain that’s activated when pleasured, lights up.
+When a person praises them, the reward center in their brain lights up.
 The researchers concluded that dogs seek to please us in order to activate their reward center.
 And because they can perceive pitch, dogs recognize familiar voices and grow to be affectionate toward those who praise them.

 Dogs are a man’s best friend, and man is a dog’s best friend.

 Sources: National Geographic, BBC, Washington Post, LiveScience